bjackman/bjackman.github.io/content/posts/curl-bash.md

 most important systems are architected with the brokenness in mind.
-Luckily for us, while vulns [do](https://dirtypipe.cm4all.com/) sometimes [show up](https://en.wikipedia.org/wiki/Dirty_COW) in really core areas of the kernel, the vast majority are in prety obscure dark corners of the API where very few applications ought to stray.
+Luckily for us, while vulns [do](https://dirtypipe.cm4all.com/) sometimes [show up](https://en.wikipedia.org/wiki/Dirty_COW) in really core areas of the kernel, the vast majority are in pretty obscure dark corners of the API where very few applications ought to stray.

 This makes sandboxing really effective.
 The most obvious (and probably also the most secure) sandboxes are web browsers and KVM.
-But just running a normal process, without access to the full syscall API already goes a long way[^process-sandboxing].
+But just running a normal process without full syscall API access already goes a long way[^process-sandboxing].

 ### What about hardening?

 The Linux kernel itself [is very slowly gaining a bunch of features](https://docs.kernel.org/security/self-protection.html) that start to add up to something like a dial that says "security".
-One day, it might possible to turn that dial up to 11 (probably when you compile the kernel) and get a system where:
+One day, it might be possible to turn that dial up to 11 (probably when you compile the kernel) and get a system where:

 - exploiting kernel bugs is really hard, even from outside a sandbox, _and_